Little Anthony and the Imperials: Reunion, new albums, and various Hall of Fame inductions (1992–2023)

 In early 2014, Gourdine toured the UK with David Gest's Legends of Soul, when he performed "Tears on My Pillow" and "Goin' Out of My Head".
 The same year, he released his biography, Little Anthony: My Journey, My Destiny, recounting his life, his memories, and his years with The Imperials.

+In 2014, Goldmine magazine inducted the Imperials into The Goldmine Hall of Fame.
+Editor Phil Marder referred to them as one of the few 1950s doo-wop groups (though the group hated that label) to consistently chart hits during the British Invasion.
+Goldmine also named Little Anthony and the Imperials as one of The 20 Greatest Doo-Wop Groups of All Time.

+In 2018, Little Anthony and the Imperials were inducted into the Rhythm and Blues Music Hall of Fame in Detroit.

-As of 2018, The Imperials are still performing.
+As of 2018, The Imperials were still performing.
 Imperials founder Collins, now retired, has been replaced by Johnny Britt.
 De Blanc and original members Wright and Gourdine round out the group.
 When the group is not touring, Gourdine does stage plays and currently also has a one-man show, which he is currently doing to support his recently released biography, and to celebrate his 55-plus years as a performer.

+The group's most recent performance took place in May 2022.
+Since then, Gourdine (with Britt) has performed on the Happy Together Tour headlined by the Turtles in 2023 and 2025.

+On April 24, 2023, Little Anthony & The Imperials were inducted into the newly established, Atlantic City Walk Of Fame presented by, The National R&B Music Society Inc. Little Anthony, Clarence Collins, Ernest Wright, Nate Rogers, and Sammy Strain were all in attendance to accept the honor.
+It was the first time all five were together since The Rock & Roll Hall of Fame induction in 2009.
+Norman Burnett of the vocal group The Tymes inducted the group.
+James Brown, The Delfonics and Grover Washington Jr., were also inducted in the inaugural class.

 Cover versions, influence, and legacy

 Over the decades, in a measure of their profound influence, several of The Imperials' hit songs have been covered by numerous other artists of many different musical genres, including pop, jazz, MOR, rock, Latin, country, doo-wop, and R&B. Some examples: